 Sea Cocoon Hotel (El Nido Town)

-One of our latest choices for where to stay in El Nido and it didn’t disappoint at all.
-Eric, the manager, is a charming Filipino who loves Spain and even speaks a bit of Spanish, so his welcome won us over instantly.
-It’s a hotel–resort located in the heart of El Nido, but with soundproof windows, so you have the advantage of being right in the thick of it with access to all the restaurants and bars in the city, yet sleeping like a dream.
-The rooms are super spacious and have all the amenities you’d expect from a hotel with European standards: air conditioning, fridge, safe, hot water, extremely fast Wi‑Fi… Plus, many of them have spectacular views of El Nido Bay and Cadlao Island, making waking up each morning a delight.
+This was one of our most recent choices for where to stay in El Nido, and it didn’t disappoint.
+Eric, the manager, is a lovely Filipino and his warm welcome won us over instantly.
+It’s a hotel-resort located in the heart of El Nido, but with soundproof windows, so you have the advantage of being right in the heart of the action with access to all the restaurants and bars in town, yet sleeping soundly.
+The rooms are super spacious and have all the amenities you’d expect from a European-standard hotel: air conditioning, fridge, safe, hot water, extremely fast Wi-Fi… Plus, many of them have spectacular views of El Nido Bay and Cadlao Island, making waking up each morning a real treat.

-The room includes a buffet breakfast served by the pool (YES!) and it’s super varied: fruit, an omelet station, pastries… They also have a tank of cold, potable water to refill your bottle so you don’t spend a fortune or generate more plastic.
-Honestly, a 10/10.
-If you book, give Eric a big hug from us.
+The room rate includes a buffet breakfast served by the pool (yes!) and it has plenty of variety: fruit, an omelet station, pastries… They also have a dispenser of cold drinking water to refill your bottle so you don’t spend a fortune on water or generate more plastic waste.
+Honestly, 10 out of 10.
+If you book, say hi to Eric from us.
 Double rooms are around $70 per night in low season.

 You can read all about our experience in Sleeping at Sea Cocoon Hotel, El Nido.

-More hotel options in El Nido in this price range
+More El Nido hotel options in this price range

-We know accommodations in El Nido often sell out, especially in high season, so here are other interesting options within the price range we’ve mentioned:
+We know accommodations in El Nido often sell out, especially in high season, so here are other interesting options in the price range we’ve mentioned:

-• Bella Athena Garden: located in Calaan, it’s a super pleasant hotel with double and family rooms from $50 with breakfast (quite good).
-They have motorbikes for rent, but you can also walk to El Nido Town in 10/15 minutes.
-Very attentive staff.
-You can book it from this link.
+- Bella Athena Garden: located in Calaan, it’s a really pleasant hotel with double and family rooms from $50 with breakfast (quite good).
+They rent out motorbikes, but you can also walk to El Nido Town in 10–15 minutes.
+The staff are very attentive.
+You can book it through this link.

-• Sophias Beach Guesthouse: located beachfront, at the start of Corong Corong, in a very quiet area, it’s a very family‑friendly hotel with double and quad rooms, some with sea views.
-In low season you can get the standard for about $40 with breakfast.
+- Sophias Beach Guesthouse: located right on the beachfront, at the start of Corong Corong, in a very quiet area, it’s a very family-friendly hotel with double and quadruple rooms, some with sea views.
+In low season you can get a standard room for about $40 with breakfast.
 Take a look here.

-• Panari Lodge El Nido: nothing stands out, but that’s exactly what makes it an OK hotel in El Nido.
-Rooms are clean, medium‑sized, and have air conditioning, a fan, and a safe.
-It’s in Corong Corong with plenty of restaurants around.
-The most basic start at just $32 and they have family rooms if you’re looking for where to stay in El Nido with kids.
+- Panari Lodge El Nido: nothing especially stands out, but that’s exactly what makes it a perfectly OK hotel in El Nido.
+Rooms are clean, medium-sized, and have air conditioning, a fan, and a safe.
+It’s in Corong Corong, with plenty of restaurants nearby.
+The most basic rooms start at just $32 per night and they have family rooms if you’re looking for where to stay in El Nido with kids.
 Book now from this link.

-• Golden Monkey Beach Hotel: located in Calaan, right on the beach with wonderful views of Cadlao Island, it’s a hotel that’s had a nice refresh and offers everything from standard garden‑view rooms to sea‑view bungalows for just $60–70 a night—something hard to find among places to stay in El Nido.
+- Golden Monkey Beach Hotel: located in Calaan, right on the beach with wonderful views of Cadlao Island, it’s a hotel that has been nicely refreshed and offers everything from standard garden-view rooms to sea-view bungalows for just $60–70 a night—something hard to find among places to stay in El Nido.
 Have a look here.

 Best resorts in El Nido – TOP resorts

-You know you’ll be going from one island hopping to the next, but you need to arrive at a comfortable, pleasant place by the sea to rest, so a resort is what you need.
-In this selection we’ll talk about some of them, but you’ll find full details in our article Best resorts in El Nido and, if it’s your case, you’ll also find some in Best honeymoon hotels in the Philippines.
+You know you’ll be going from one island hopping tour to the next, but you want to come back to a comfortable, pleasant place by the sea to rest, so a resort is probably what you need.
+In this selection we’ll talk about some of them, but you’ll find full details in our article Best resorts in El Nido and, if that applies to you, you’ll also find some options in our Best honeymoon hotels in the Philippines guide.

-If your budget isn’t very loose, keep in mind that El Nido is one of the most expensive places to treat yourself.
-That is, if you want your money to go further, it would be better to stay at one of the places we mentioned earlier and save the resort for another destination.
+If your budget isn’t very flexible, keep in mind that El Nido is one of the most expensive places in the Philippines to treat yourself.
+In other words, if you want your money to stretch further, it may be better to stay at one of the places we mentioned earlier and save the resort for another destination.
 In any case, take a look at the following:

 Last Frontier Beach Resort – Adults Only (Corong Corong)

-If you’re traveling as a couple and want somewhere special to stay in El Nido that isn’t excessively expensive, that’s by the sea and not far from restaurants and where the tours depart, we strongly recommend checking out Last Frontier Beach Resort, which is one of our favorite hotels in the area.
+If you’re traveling as a couple and want somewhere special to stay in El Nido that isn’t excessively expensive, is by the sea, and isn’t far from restaurants or the tour departure point, we strongly recommend checking out Last Frontier Beach Resort, which is one of our favorite hotels in the area.

-It’s located on Corong Corong Beach, which guarantees absolute tranquility and movie‑worthy sunsets; plus, we love the resort’s style blending into nature, the pool facing the sea, and its bar/restaurant.
-If you book in advance (really, you’ll have to in order to get a spot), you can get a very pleasant, spacious room (35 square meters) with breakfast included for just a little over $100, which is almost a miracle.
-Of course, if you want fancier rooms and even sea views and your budget allows it, there are alternatives like suites and cottages (yes, those little huts you imagine when you thought about where you wanted to stay in El Nido) decorated with plenty of style.
+It’s located on Corong Corong Beach, which guarantees absolute tranquility and movie-worthy sunsets; plus, we love the resort’s style, which blends beautifully into nature, the pool facing the sea, and its bar/restaurant.
+If you book in advance (and really, you’ll need to if you want to get a room), you can get a very pleasant, spacious room (35 square meters) with breakfast included for just over $100, which is almost a miracle.
+Of course, if you want fancier rooms and even sea views and your budget allows it, there are alternatives like suites and cottages (yes, those little huts you probably pictured when imagining where you wanted to stay in El Nido), stylishly decorated.

 Book at Last Frontier Beach Resort